unexist/blog/_drafts/domain-storytelling.md

 The length of a specification is also a difficult topic.
 In agile, stories are just a reminder for people who had a discussion about a particular feature, so it is perfectly fine when the stories just include the gist of it.
-Upfront, more explanation is required and sometimes leads to whole screens of prosa.
+Upfront, more explanation is required and sometimes leads to whole screens of prosa and it is difficult to get the gist of it.

+In the agile world there is a saying:

+>If you run out of space use smaller cards.
+<cite>Unknown</cite>

 ## Domain Storytelling

-I recently stumbled upon a new method to model
-[Domain Storytelling][] is collaborative and graphical modelling tool
+I recently stumbled upon another method of modelling [Domain Storytelling][] is collaborative and graphical modelling tool

 ![image](/assets/images/20211209-overview.png)